-You as the builder can plan your own single-family home in such a way that it suits you and your everyday life perfectly.
-Only the conditions on the plot of land, the regulations of the state building code and possibly the development plan provide some guidelines as how to proceed.
+Plan your detached house exactly as it suits you.
+Only the conditions on your plot of land, the regulations of the state building code and possibly the development plan provide some key points.

 The dream of owning your own home often goes hand-in-hand with owning your own garden around the house.
 In contrast to a house with several residential units, the garden of a single-family home does not have to be shared and gives the house’s occupants a lot of freedom.